 Generally, all our guests can stay for at least one week and a maximum of two weeks.
 This is applicable to all of our retreats in general.

-If you wish to stay longer than two weeks, then you are invited to write an aspiration letter describing with your motivation as well as the number of weeks you wish to extend your stay for.
-The community will take as a basis your practice of the first two weeks and your aspiration letter to reach a decision.
+If you wish to stay longer than two weeks, please write a letter to let us know of your aspiration and how long you wish to extend your stay for.
+The community will decide based on your practice of the first two weeks and your aspiration letter.
 Aspiration letter is not required for Summer Opening Retreat.

-For more details on how to stay longer in Plum Village, you are invited to read Extended Stay.
-Please also check directly with the Registration Office of the hamlet you to wish to stay in, about extending your stay, as it will depend on the time of year and availability of space.
+Please read extended stay to learn more about staying longer in Plum Village.
+Please also speak directly with the Registration Office of the hamlet you to wish to stay in as it depends on the time of year and availability of space.